pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/your-first-customization.md

 ### Fetching Drupal Content with DrupalState

 The `next-drupal-starter` has a dependency on `@pantheon-systems/drupal-kit`, which implements [Drupal State](https://project.pages.drupalcode.org/drupal_state/en/introduction/) - a tool that helps fetch and store data from Drupal into the local app state.
-With Pantheon's powerful infrastructure, we can choose to render pages server side or statically on a per-page basis.

 ### SSR Example